Yuhao (Henry) Zhou

-University of Toronto.
+University of Toronto,

-My focus of study are machine learning, software engineering and system control.
+my focuses are machine learning, software engineering and system control.

-Since January in 2017, I have been working as an undergraduate research assistant under the supervision of
+Since January in 2017, I have been working as an undergraduate research assistant under

 Prof. Sanja Fidler and